Antenna Selection Guide

 Step 1 – Choose Frequency Coverage and L-Band

 The first step to choosing the right antenna is defining which signal frequency bands from which satellite constellations your receiver requires.
-Tallysman’s broad antenna selection supports GPS, GLONASS, Galileo, BeiDou, QZSS and NAVIC GNSS constellations, Iridium and Globalstar Satellite Communications, and L-Band connection services.
+Tallysman’s broad antenna selection supports GPS, GLONASS, Galileo, BeiDou, QZSS and NAVIC GNSS constellations, Iridium Satellite Communications, and L-Band connection services.

 Please select one of the following frequency options: